 -Is it sales?

-――As for the relationship between Shioda and the stage, I was also impressed by the fact that he was responsible for stage art at “Tattoo” (New National Theater) directed by Toshiki Okada of chelfitsch.
+――Speaking of the relationship between Shioda and the stage, I was also impressed that he later performed stage art in “Tattoo” (New National Theater) directed by Toshiki Okada of Chelfitsch.

-Shioda: That's why there are so many and big things that started with “From Silence."
-At that time, Constanta McGrath, who danced at the exhibition hall, will continue to work again on the stage "Oidips".
-Also in 2011, the choreographer and director Sasha Waltz, who went to meet in the art complex planning process,We were able to join us in the opera "Matsukaze” (Toshio Hosokawa).
-In addition, the encounter with Fram Kitagawa, who spoke at the solo exhibition symposium, led to participation in the Echigo-Tsumari Triennale and Setouchi Triennale.
-There is no time to count it, and even if I look back, I think that I was an important opportunity here.
+Shioda: That's why there are so many and big things that started with “From Silence”.
+At that time, with Constanta McCluss, who danced at the exhibition hall, I decided to work again on the stage "Oedipus".
+After all, with the choreographer and director Sasha Waltz I met in the planning process of the art complex, I heard you in 2011,We came together with the opera "Matsukaze" (by Toshio Hosokawa) In addition, the encounter with Fram Kitagawa, who spoke at the symposium of that solo exhibition, led to participation in the Echigo-Tsumari Triennale and the Setouchi International Art Festival.
+There was no point in counting, and looking back, I think it was an important opportunity here.

-What the key of the palm opens
+What the "key of the palm" opens

 (C) Sunhi Mang

--Here's VeniceTalk to you.
-The exhibition title is "Palm Key".
-It seems to be an installation that collects about 50,000 keys that were once used by someone and connects them to the tip of a red thread.
+-Here in Venice this timeLet's talk.
+The exhibition title is "Keys of the palm".
+It seems that it will be an installation that collects about 50,000 keys used by someone once and connects them with the tip of the red thread.

--From that, it evolved into that kind of content.
+――So that's how it evolved into that kind of content.

-Shioda: At the same time, in terms of the Venice Biennale, the theme related to this event continued in the Japan Pavilion after the Great East Japan Earthquake.
-The previous architecture exhibition was commissioned by Toyo Ito, who asked, “Where is architecture possible?”
-BeforeAt this exhibition, Isao Tanaka is talking about abstraction-sharing uncertain things and collective act, and feels like he is exploring how he can experience the experiences of others.
-It was.
-With that understanding in mind, not only in the past but also in our present time, I felt that the key-the ones here who had the chance – were here.
-Of course, what I lost was big, but I wanted to show that I could go in various directions depending on how I used the key.
+Shioda: At the same time, when it came to the Venice Biennale, the Japanese pavilion after the Great East Japan Earthquake continued with themes related to this event.
+The last architectural exhibition was commissioned by Toyo Ito, who asked, "Is architecture possible here?"
+Again beforeAt the second art exhibition, Koki Tanaka-kun, under the title "Talking Abstractly-Sharing Uncertain Things and Collective Acts", feels as if he is exploring how he can experience the experience of others.
+Was.
+With that understanding in mind, and not just in the past, but in our present, we felt that the key-the opportunity here was ourselves.
+Of course, what I lost was big, but I wanted to show that I could go in many directions depending on how I used that key.

 ――In other words, do you mean to connect together?

 Nakano: Yes.
-When unlocked and out of the houseIt may be the same scene as usual, but beyond that, there can be new experiences and experiences every day.
-If you go home and close the key, you have a guaranteed and protected world.
-The key is also to connect the worlds of both.
-Moreover, because the key is important, it may be entrusted from person to person.
-It may be passed from the owner of the room to the borrower and from the parent to the child.
-There is also an act of “connecting” here.
-Under such circumstances, the key can also be seen as an accumulation of memory and warmth.
-However, this time, two people talked about not treating it as a symbol of something after the earthquake, but rather as treating it as something more important to connect the memories of a more universal person.
+When unlocking and coming out of homeAlthough it may be the same scene as usual, there may be new experiences and experiences every day.
+When you go home and lock your keys, you have your own protected, guaranteed world.
+The key is to connect the two worlds.
+In addition, since the key is important, it is sometimes entrusted from person to person.
+It may be passed on from the owner of the room to the borrower and from parent to child.
+Here is also the act of “connecting”.
+In such a situation, the key can be regarded as an accumulation of memories and warmth.
+However, this time, we talked about not wanting to treat it as a symbol of something after the earthquake, but rather as something important to connect more universal memories.

-Shioda: I have created works based on the theme of memory.
-This key is also used to collect the memories and memories used by someone.
-I am also collecting old keys in Berlin.
-On the other hand, the video shown in the piloti below is "How did you come to this world?"
-This is a work.
-This is a picture of the children asking and answering questions according to the title.
-That is, the first memory when you were in your mother's stomach or soon after you were born.
-There is a story that this is forgotten when the language can be spoken.
-The Japan Pavilion in Venice is a very strange space, and the exhibition hall is supported by four pillars.
-I wanted to show this video with the piloti underneath it was the child who was carrying the futureThere is a feeling that.
+Shioda: I've always been working on the theme of memory.
+This key also collects the memories and memories used by someone.
+Now I am collecting old keys in Berlin.
+On the other hand, the image shown on the piloti below is "How did you come to this world? >> This is a picture of the children asking questions according to the title and answering them.
+That is, the first memory when you are in the mother's stomach or right after birth.
+Some say this will be forgotten when they can speak, and I'm listening to a small child a few years old.
+The Japanese Pavilion in Venice is a very unusual space with four pillars supporting the exhibition hall.
+The one who wanted to show this video under the pilotis underneath was the child who is still carrying the futureI feel like we are.